- 1. Site and Facility Design

 - Fills gaps in other security areas.
-EG: if you have a barb wire fence surrounding the building, but there is a gate that people could could climb over.
+EG: if you have a barb wire fence surrounding the building, but there is a gate that people could climb over.
 You may put a security guard on the gate.

 EXAM TIP: Physical security controls are a common problem area for candidates taking the exam

 5. Physical Perimeter Security

 - Physical key: ensure to keep a log of who has the keys

 - Cipher lock: this uses a programmable keypad

 - Bio-metric locks: these locks grant access based on a unique body trait of the person trying to open it.
 This can mean either your retina or your fingerprint.